 On March 13, the NCRP received 18 project proposals in response to the NCRP Regional Forest and Fire Capacity Planning Request for Concept Proposals for Demonstration Projects and Processes for a total request of approximately $3 million.
 The Technical Peer Review Committee (TPRC) conducted their technical review meeting via conference call on March 30 to discuss the project proposals and select a draft suite of Priority Projects.
 The Policy Review Panel reviewed and approved the following Priority Demonstration Projects on April 3 at the NCRP Quarterly Meeting:

-The NCRP seeks proposals from eligible North Coast entities to assist in the development of a Regional Priority Plan that will include a comprehensive and integrated set of strategies, actions and projects to support forest, watershed and community health and long-term resilience to wildfire.
-The NCRP is seeking support in three areas – Forest Advisors, Technical Consultants, and Demonstration Projects.
-Applicants are encouraged to submit one or multiple proposals according to the requirements listed for the following proposal types:
+On February 12, the NCRP announced that it was seeking proposals from eligible North Coast entities to assist in the development of a Regional Priority Plan that will include a comprehensive and integrated set of strategies, actions and projects to support forest, watershed and community health and long-term resilience to wildfire.
+The NCRP is sought support in three areas – Forest Advisors, Technical Consultants, and Demonstration Projects.
+Applications were due March 13, 2020.

 The NCRP seeks letters of interest from qualified representatives from groups and Tribes in the region, to provide technical review and input on regional and sub-regional priority project planning.
 In addition, Forestry Advisors will inform and review the development of a process for the allocation of technical support for project development and permitting.
 The NCRP is seeking Forestry Advisors with knowledge and experience in one or more of the following areas: